 How clean your drinking water is may depend on what region of Australia you live in, but generally speaking, town water in most parts of the country is safe to drink.
 Having said that, town water can go through various stages, and broken water mains and busted pipes occur, leading to water contamination.

 So, to make it easier for you, we have made this blog on cloudy tap water, why it happens, and if it’s safe to drink!

 Water Appears Murky Or Cloudy

-What Are the Causes Of Cloudy Water?
+What Are The Causes Of Cloudy Water?

-One common cause of water that appears to be cloudy is when the water is full of tiny air bubbles.
+One common cause of water that appears to be cloudy is when the water is full of tiny air bubbles or trapped air.
 This could be a result of excessive pressure build-up in the water pipes, or it could be due to a filtration system or device attached to the head of the tap itself.
 That tiny slice of mesh that covers many tap openings creates miniature air bubbles that can make water appear cloudy until the bubbles dissipate.
 To determine if it’s nothing more than air bubbles, let the glass of water sit for a few minutes and see if the water goes clear.

 Other causes could be a build-up of lime or calcium in the water pipes or some trouble with the town’s water system somewhere along the line, and the water supply has become contaminated.
 If the water appears brown, this is the likely cause.

 Try running all the taps in your household for a few minutes to see if it clears up.
 You might consider installing some type of water filtration system or water purifier in the kitchen.
 A water filter system removes harmful chemicals from your water.
 This way, you can be assured of safe and clean drinking water.

 Cloudy Tap Water: What Can You Do?